Showing posts with label guide. Show all posts

 The Hyrule Fantasy: The Legend of Zelda manga by Kobayashi Susumu

-Published by One Pack Comics
+Published by Wanpakku Comics

 Honestly I don't have a lot more info to add on this.
 It was originally in their monthly magazine and then collected into this volume, but there's not even an ISBN.